irinaNMN/tasks-repository/README.md

 This HTML file include BLOCK-LEVEL ELEMENTS `<div>`,`<h1>-<h6>`,`<hr>`,`<p>`,`<pr>` and INLINE ELEMENTS `<a>`, `<b>`, `<br>`, `<i>`, `<img>`, `<small>`, `<span>`, `<strong>`, `<sub>`, `<sup>`.

 ### ordered.htm
-It HTML file contains the top level heading and ordered list
+It HTML file contains the top level heading and ordered list.
+The title and a top level heading is Ordered List.
+I put a second level heading above the list with text describing what types of items the list contains.

+### unordered.html
+In this HTML file I set the title and a top level heading to Unordered List.
+I created an unordered list with eight related items .
+A second Level heading above the list with text describing what types of items the list contains.